New York Public Service Commission: Rate cases

 The commission's regulatory oversight extends to the approval of retail consumer rate increase (or decrease) requests from the electric, water, steam, and local natural gas distribution utilities it regulates.
 The commission approves (or denies) these rate requests because each utility operates as a monopoly service provider in its retail region.
 This is a process which offers the public an opportunity to comment.
 Utilities determine when they wish to file for a new case.
-The commission uses a standard of reasonability - or how a reasonable person would judge - to assess the public need for proposed levels of capital expenditures, operating expenditures and other spending.
+The commission uses a standard of reasonability – or how a reasonable person would judge – to assess the public need for proposed levels of capital expenditures, operating expenditures and other spending.
 Regulated utilities are publicly-traded companies, and must also provide returns for shareholders.
-These returns are argued for in these rate cases, and a return on equity of around 10 percent is normal.
+These returns are argued for in these rate cases.
+A return on equity of around 10 percent is typical, although some critiques find that typical practices inflate these statistics.

 Electric power facilities siting

 Transmission facilities siting

-For the incumbent electric utility companies and the merchant transmission developers that it regulates, the commission must issue a Certificate of Environmental Compatibility and Public Need prior to the operation and construction of an electric transmission line - a "major utility transmission facility" - in the state.
+For the incumbent electric utility companies and the merchant transmission developers that it regulates, the commission must issue a Certificate of Environmental Compatibility and Public Need prior to the operation and construction of an electric transmission line – a "major utility transmission facility" – in the state.
 This is pursuant to Article VII of the Public Service Law.
 The process provides for public notification and participation.
 This certificate provides detail on the final routing of a transmission line, the public need for the line, the probable environmental impact of the line, among other details.
 After this certificate is granted, the utility or developer then files an Environmental Management and Construction Plan that the commission also must approve prior to construction.
 It may require many years for a project, depending upon the level of controversy, to proceed through the Article VII siting process, although it may take only 6 months to construct.
 The certification process can take even longer if routing occurs through municipalities that are charged with managing a Municipal Separate Storm Sewer System (MS4).
 Final state certification requires approval from the local MS4 municipality in accordance with its MS4 plan.